sourceplusplus/interface-jetbrains/docs/markdown/02-general/03-changelog.md

 - Disable activate button on first saved environment (#110)

 ## Improvement
+- Registered `SourcePluginConsoleService` to dispose on project disposal
 - Replaced deprecated `PluginSettingsComponent` for `PropertiesComponent` implementation
 - Auto-attach agent to Gradle based application runs (#116)
 - Build with JDK 11 instead of JDK 8